learn-co-curriculum/react-props-movie-lab/README.md

 In this component, we need to render the `title` and `genres`.
 Remember that `genres` is an array of multiple genres so we will have to join them into a single string, separated by commas.
-Lets take a look at how we can do that:
+Lets take a look at how we can do that in our render function:

 ```js
 render() {